HouzuoGuo/laitos/doc/[Daemon]-web-server.md

 </pre>

 ## Run
-Tell laitos to run web server in the command line:
+Tell laitos to run HTTPS web server in the command line:

-    sudo ./laitos -config <CONFIG FILE> -daemonssimple ...,httpd,...
+    sudo ./laitos -config <CONFIG FILE> -daemons ...,httpd,...

-If TLS is enabled on the web server and the site should also be accessible via plain HTTP, then tell laitos to start one more server:
+Tell laitos to run plain HTTP web server in the command line:

+    sudo ./laitos -config <CONFIG FILE> -daemons ...,insecurehttpd,...

+Both HTTPS and HTTP web servers can run simultaneously, they share the same configuration, pages, and API endpoints:

     sudo ./laitos -config <CONFIG FILE> -daemons ...,httpd,insecurehttpd,...

-The plain HTTP server listens on hard-coded port 80, it shares configuration with the TLS-enabled web daemon, which means it serves all HTML files, file directories, and special handles.

 ## Deployment
 In order for an Internet user to browse your website hosted via laitos: